gwagner57/cLASSjs/README.md

     }

-## Use Case 2: Flexible Data Storage Management with Adapters
+## Use Case 2: Flexible Data Storage Management with Storage Adapters

 cLASSjs comes with a sTORAGEmANAGER class and two storage adapters for using `localStorage` or `ìndexedDB`.

 A storage manager works like a wrapper of the methods of an adapter.
 The storage manager methods invoke corresponding methods of its adapter.
 The following code example shows how to use a storage manager for invoking a data retrieval operation on a model class `Book`:

     var storageAdapter = {name:"IndexedDB", dbName:"Test"};
     var storageManager = new sTORAGEmANAGER( storageAdapter);
     storageManager.retrieveAll( Book).then( list);

 Since the IndexedDB technology is much more powerful, it is normally preferred for local data storage.
 However, older browsers (such as IE 9) may not support it.
 In this case we can easily fall back to LocalStorage in the followig way: